Ball gown: 1850s

 In previous years, the same type of dress might have been called an evening dress, having very similar features; low-cut neckline, a tight bodice, a large skirt and (sometimes) bare arms.
-The ball gown at this time had similar features, a full skirt supported by a petticoat, a tight waist achieved by a corset or bodice with a stay to keep the subject upright and with perfect posture, off the shoulder style and with bare arms.
+The ball gown at this time had similar features, a full skirt supported by a petticoat, a tight waist achieved by a corset or bodice with a stay to keep the wearer upright and with perfect posture, off the shoulder style and with bare arms.

 In the coming years, the introduction of the sewing machine changed the dress market.
 Middle-class people could now produce their own dresses and with more quality and efficiency than before when they were made by hand.
 Upper class members of society might still have had their dresses made by a designer but with the turn around time decreased.
 Around this time was also the introduction of chemical dyes.
 This dramatically changed the range of colors that dresses could be produced in.
 This time was encompassed within the Romantic period, which coincided with the Victorian era.
 During this time the crinoline was introduced as well as demure sleeves, which puffed up around the arm.